 SuMei Cheung is a registered Patent Agent in Canada and the United States as well as a Professional Engineer.
 With a B.Eng. in Engineering Physics and over 15 years of experience in the mechanical, electrical, and software disciplines, SuMei acquires a comprehensive understanding of new technologies with confidence and ease.
 Working collaboratively with clients, she drafts and prosecutes patent applications that effectively capture and protect the integrity of an invention.
 She works diligently to respond to clients’ needs without delay, providing efficient, cost-effective service.

 SuMei has extensive experience in drafting and prosecution of patent applications.
-Over her career, she has worked on cases involving wireless communication software and hardware, military ammunition, e-commerce processes, cloud-based applications, mobile applications, biomedical devices, computer software and hardware, scientific instrumentation, interactive displays, and business methods.
+Over her career, she has worked on cases involving wireless communication software and hardware, military ammunition and aeronautics, e-commerce processes, cloud-based applications, mobile applications, biomedical devices, computer software and hardware, scientific instrumentation, interactive displays, and business methods.

 Prior to her patent agency career, SuMei worked for a leading wireless communication company, gaining valuable industry experience in design and manufacturing.
 After working in quality assurance and display hardware, she joined the company's legal department, working on the company's patent drafting, prosecution and litigation.
 She subsequently worked for a number of leading Canadian IP law firms, concentrating on patent drafting as well as responding to office actions.